ASEAN Backpacking: The Banana Pancake Route

 Temple hopping

-Our second day was a tour of Bangkok’s must-see temples (AM); lunch at Prachak Roasted Duck, Bangkok’s most famous roasted ducks; and a tour of Ayutthaya, an hour away from Bangkok.
+On our second day, we embarked on a tour of Bangkok's must-see temples in the morning, followed by lunch at Prachak Roasted Duck, renowned for its roasted ducks.
+In the afternoon, we explored Ayutthaya, just an hour away from Bangkok.

-BTW, never book the upper bunk beds.
-They are not comfortable.
+By the way, never book the upper bunk beds; they are not comfortable.

 Day 3

-We arrived in Chiang Mai past noon already.
-We got a red taxi or a Songtaew from the terminal and paid 20 Baht each.
+We arrived in Chiang Mai past noon.
+From the terminal, we took a red taxi or a Songtaew and paid 20 Baht each.

-Our home in Chiang Mai was Yindee Stylish Guest House (1,700 Baht per room).
+Our accommodation in Chiang Mai was Yindee Stylish Guest House, priced at 1,700 Baht per room.

-I like Yinde Stylish Guesthouse.
-It is clean, uncluttered and spacious.
-It is also near some of Chiang Mai’s best bars and restaurants.
+I like Yindee Stylish Guesthouse.
+It is clean, uncluttered, and spacious, conveniently located near some of Chiang Mai’s best bars and restaurants.
 There is also a 7/11 nearby.

 Much of our first day (or night) was spent at the Saturday Night Market.

-On our second day, we got a tour from Travel Hub that included elephant riding, white water rafting, bamboo rafting and waterfalls trekking.
-We paid 12,400 Baht for the whole group.
+On our second day, we took a tour from Travel Hub that included elephant riding, white water rafting, bamboo rafting, and waterfall trekking.
+The cost for the entire group was 12,400 Baht.

-We went to the Sunday night market after the tour.
-It was on a different street.
-There I found my best street food ever.
+After the tour, we headed to the Sunday night market, which was on a different street.
+It was there that I discovered the best street food ever.

 It's seafood cooked with egg and stuffed with fresh bean sprouts.
 Yummy!
-And, so cheap.
-Food in Bangkok and Chiang Mai are so cheap.
+And, surprisingly cheap.
+Food in Bangkok and Chiang Mai is incredibly affordable.

-The following day, we flew to Kuala Lumpur and we hired a van to get us around Batu Caves and Kuala Lumpur.
-We paid 580 Ringgit for the van rental.
+The next day, we flew to Kuala Lumpur and hired a van to take us around Batu Caves and Kuala Lumpur.
+The van rental cost us 580 Ringgit.

-Our flight was an AirAsia FlyThru, so we didn't worry about claiming and lugging around our baggage.
+Our flight was an AirAsia FlyThru, so we didn't have to worry about claiming and lugging around our baggage.

 Other Good Travels